freenet/river/ui/src/components/app/NOTES.md

 ## Relevant Context

+# Please come up with a plan to implement AI?

 Please read https://dioxuslabs.com/learn/0.6/reference/use_coroutine as it will probably be relevant.

 These notes are intended to help with the implementation of freenet_api.rs, which is the interface between the River group chat